Salt Water Salt Water — How Salt Water Pool Chlorinators Work - Complete Guide

 Cell Cleaning

 Calcium scale buildup on cell plates reduces efficiency and eventually damages the cell.
 Most systems include reverse polarity features that periodically reverse electrical current to minimize scaling.
-Manual cleaning with muriatic acid solution (1:10 ratio - always add acid to water) may be needed every 3-4 months in hard water areas.
+Manual cleaning with a diluted muriatic acid solution (about 1 part acid to 4 parts water - always add acid to water) may be needed every 3-4 months in hard water areas, and only when scale is visible.

 Winter Operation

-Never operate salt cells below 60°F water temperature.
+Most salt cells stop generating chlorine below about 50-60°F (check your manufacturer's cutoff), so switch to manual chlorination in cold weather.
 Cold water reduces conductivity and can damage cell plates.
 Most systems include temperature sensors that automatically shut off the cell in cold conditions.

 Common Misconceptions

 Many pool owners mistakenly believe salt water pools don't contain chlorine.
-In reality, salt water pools maintain the same 1-3 PPM free chlorine levels as traditional pools - they simply generate chlorine differently.
+In reality, salt water pools maintain the same free chlorine at 4-8 ppm for a stabilized outdoor pool with CYA 70-80 as traditional pools - they simply generate chlorine differently.
 The salt level (3,000+ PPM) is actually much higher than the chlorine level, giving the water its characteristic soft feel.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.